shivdevops/PHP-COMPOSER-INSTALLATION/README.md

-#PHP_COMPOSER_INSTALLATION
+# PHP_COMPOSER_INSTALLATION

-Installation script for php-composer  for linux ubuntu.
+* Installation script for php-composer  for linux ubuntu.

-Download the script.
+* Download the script.

+# sudo ./composer.sh

-Run the script with sudo.  #sudo ./composer.sh
+* Run the script with sudo.

-change the file permission with 777 #sudo chmod 777 composer.sh
+* change the file permission with 777
+* sudo chmod 777 composer.sh